a26nine/mondrop/README.md

 # MonDrop

-A NodeJS application that automatically rewards active users on the Monad Testnet with surprise MON token drops at regular intervals.
+A NodeJS application that automatically rewards active users on Monad-Testnet with Testnet $MON.

 ## Features

-- Real-time monitoring of Monad Testnet blocks
+- Real-time monitoring of Monad-Testnet blocks
-- Random selection of active addresses (excluding contracts) from recent transactions
+- Random selection of active addresses from recent transactions, excluding contracts and recently selected addresses
 - Automated token distribution to selected addresses

 ## Prerequisites

 - Node.js (`v18` or higher)
-- Wallet with MON tokens on Monad Testnet
+- Private key of a wallet with sufficient Testnet $MON on Monad-Testnet

 ## Installation